superwerker/superwerker/README.md

-# superwerker - automated best practises for AWS
+# superwerker - automated best practices for AWS

-> The superwerker open source solution automates the setup of an AWS Cloud environment with prescriptive best practises.
+> The superwerker open source solution automates the setup of an AWS Cloud environment with prescriptive best practices.
 It enables startups and SMBs to focus on their core business - by saving setup and maintenance time and money.

 **superwerker** is brought to you by AWS Advanced Partners [kreuzwerker](https://kreuzwerker.de/) and [superluminar](https://superluminar.io/).